appcues/appcues-flutter-plugin/README.md

 }
 ```

+Due to the SDK usage of Jetpack Compose, it is required to either:

+apply kotlin-android plugin in app’s build.gradle file.
+plugins {
+  id 'com.android.application'
+  id 'kotlin-android'
+}
+OR Update Android Gradle Plugin 8.4.0+
+Related Google issue regarding usage of the Jetpack Compose dependency versions 1.6+

 #### iOS
 Your application must target iOS 11+ to install the SDK, and iOS 13+ to render Appcues content.
 Update the iOS project xcodeproj to set the deployment target, if needed - typically in `iOS/Runner.xcodeproj`.
 In the application's `Podfile`, include at least this minimum version.
 ```rb